Rolling back unwanted changes in a Salesforce deployment

 What about metadata dependencies?

-We all know dependencies can make or break metadata deployments!
-Rolling back changes in Salesforce isn’t simply a case of reversing what you deployed.
+Missing dependencies can make or break metadata deployments and rolling back changes in Salesforce isn’t simply a case of reversing what you deployed.
 Creating and then removing changes can impact a wider set of objects than just the items in your original deployment package as a result of dependencies.
-This means that simply ‘undoing’ the deployment won’t always work, and this is where other approaches to rollback falter.
+This means that simply “undoing” the deployment won’t always work, and this is where other approaches to rollback falter.

 Gearset’s deep understanding of the metadata in your orgs means it can resolve these complications.
 When you perform a rollback with Gearset, new object dependencies created by the original deployment are automatically identified, making the rollback process faster and more reliable.
 You can easily select the changes you want to revert, including any dependencies, and quickly complete the roll back.